Yusuf-Suleiman/Saas-Churn-Analysis/README.md

 |    Standard    |   $7,960     |    83.0%    |    17.0%    |
 |    Premium    |    $3,706    |    83.2%    |    16.8%    |

-- The Basic plan shows a 24.7% churn rate with Premium plan having the highest retention rate, suggesting that our entry-level tier may not be providing perceived value to retain users past the first month.
-- While the Basic plan exhibits the highest percentage churn rate (24.7%), **Standard Plan** is responsible for the highest total revenue loss.
-This indicates that our mid-tier customer base represents our greatest finacial risk.
+- The table above illustrates the discrepancy between revenue loss and churn volume, highlighting that while the Basic plan has the highest churn, the Standard plan represents the greatest revenue risk.

 |    Subscription Type    |    Young Adult    |    Middle Age    |   Old    |
 |------------------------|-------------------------|------------------|----------|